sudoFahh/intech-appd-26/README.md

-# Manik Sharma 9H's WebD for Intech '26
+# Manik Sharma 9H's AppD for Intech '26

+A note: The reason this has two repos is that the app is just a WebView wrapper for a modified site, so its better optimzed on Mobile

 Instructions:

-The page opens to a cover page.
-To login to a dashboard:
-go the the bottom right corner of the page. you will see some text, "internal".

-Click it or navigate to /internal.

-(i) CEO's Dashboard:
+1. for CEO login:

-Email: bruce@wayne.com
+   email: bruce@wayne.com

-Password: BruceWayne@123
+   password: BruceWayne@123

-(ii) Batman's Dashboard:

-navigate to /404

-and type in the page (not devTools) the text:

-"brucewayneisbatman"
-(no quotes)

-then navigate back to /internal

-and type in:
+2. for Batman login:

-Email: batman@wayne.com
+  email: batman@wayne.com

-Password: BruceWayneisBatman@123
+  password: BruceWayneisBatman@123

-Thank you!

-If you have any problems or questions, please contact Manik (Me) on Discord

-Discord - compactdiscdrive